-Rent and administrative services of 39,291 (2017 - 37,680) are expenses paid for the Company's occupancy.
+Rent and administrative services of \$16,315 (2018 - \$9,142) are expenses paid for the Company's occupancy.

-Salaries of \$365,299 (2017 - \$379,456) relate to fees accrued to officers and employees of the Company for management of the Company's operations and projects.
+Salaries of \$35,765 (2018 - \$110,957) relate to fees accrued to officers and employees of the Company for management of the Company's operations and projects.
+These decreased during the quarter ended February 28, 2019 due to a decrease in employees.
+The current CFO and the Corporate Secretary also charge management, accounting and legal fees instead of salaries.